ARTS-Laboratory/Data-Processing-and-ML-Starter-Project/README.md

 # Data Processing and ML Starter Project

 This repo acts as a crash course for learning data processing and machine learning, and how to apply them in engineering research.
-The repo consists of a few self-study Jupyter notebooks which will get the novice researcher up-to-speed, then a final project which combines everything they've learned.
+The repo consists of a few self-study Jupyter notebooks which will get the novice researcher up-to-speed, then a final project where they can apply everything they've learned.
 Each notebook walks through problems related to its subject matter and then provides a few challenge problems.
-Solution codes to the challenge problems are provided in the `/solutions` branch -- but we recommend trying to solve them yourself first!

 Good luck!